Mishika-D/Mishika_BlueStampPortfolio/index.md

   # Planning my modification

-In the beginning, I simmulated how this modification would go using tinkercad.
+In the beginning, I simulated how this modification would go using tinkercad.
 I initially wanted my LEDs to light up based on servo movement, so to mimic that I added a potentiometer (since there was no joystick) and servos along with the LEDs.
 I also wrote code based on the movement of the servos.
 During this process I learned how current flows through breadboards and applied it to my LEDs.
-Since this was just a simmulation, I was able to test how LEDs would react when I changed their ressistance and location on the breadboard.
-During this time I learned the difference between wiring circuts in series vs parallel.
+Since this was just a simulation, I was able to test how LEDs would react when I changed their resistance and location on the breadboard.
+During this time I learned the difference between wiring circuits in series vs parallel.

   # Building my modification

-When I started the actual build of my modification, I realized it woud be much easier to have my code read the joystick position rather than the servo positon.
+When I started the actual build of my modification, I realized it would be much easier to have my code read the joystick position rather than the servo position.
 This is because my original code already reads the position of the joystick, which correlate to movement on my robot.
 Also, my previous code was written based on the potentiometer, which meant I had to change aspects of my code at some point, which would take time away from my build.
 Using my original code made debugging and troubleshooting simpler since I knew how it would react alongside my robot.
 I also changed some of the wiring when attaching my LEDs to my breadboard.
-For example, due to the ammount of wires, I changed the location of some of the LEDs for convenience.
-Learning how power flows through bread boards was really important too, especially since the top half of the breadboard does not automatically get power even when the botton half does.
+For example, due to the amount of wires, I changed the location of some of the LEDs for convenience.
+Learning how power flows through bread boards was really important too, especially since the top half of the breadboard does not automatically get power even when the bottom half does.

-# Challenges

-This part of my project had many challenges.
-To start off, my code had a deadzone which said that if the value on the joystick was not 512 (center), then the robot can move.
-When I added my LEDs, I found that the deadzone value had changed.
-This caused my LEDs to blink rapidly rather than stay still.
-I overcame this by writing debug code and adding a range of values rather than a specific number.
-I also found that wiring in series sometimes would not work.
-While it worked on my simmulation, sometimes wiring more than 1 LED in series caused too much ressistance and it wouldn't light up.
-I faced an issue with the wiring too.
-When wiring the power line from the top and bottom of the breadboard, I accidentally wired power to ground rather than power to power and ground to ground.
-I realized this when my robot froze when it was supposed to be in motion.
-Attaching my LEDs to my robot was a challange due to the amount of wires I needed.
-Each LED needed 2 jumper wires and I had to double the lenghth (the wires has to be long since the LEDs had to reach the robot).
-In the future I aim to make a case for my robot so the wires are protected.

 # Key topics I Learned